Off-duty guns and Carry: Why, what and how to carry

 3. Trigger pull.
 Chances are that most of your trigger time is on your duty gun.
 Therefore, under stress, your body and brain expect to feel the trigger weight and length of pull on that duty gun.
 Lighter trigger pulls can set you up for negligent discharges.

-A smaller version of your duty gun.
+2. A smaller version of your duty gun.
 There’s nothing wrong with this choice either.
-Most of the arguments above for your duty gun apply, and in fact all of them apply if your agency also issues the smaller gun—perhaps to smaller officers, detectives or administrative personnel.
+Most of the arguments above for your duty gun apply, and in fact all of them apply if your agency also issues the smaller gun — perhaps to smaller officers, detectives or administrative personnel.
 You will gain some concealability and convenience with the smaller gun, but it’s still a different gun!
 It feels different, points different and shoots different.
 Practice with it!

-A small semiautomatic.
-If you prefer something other than a version of your duty gun, that’s fine—just keep the constraints listed above in mind.
+3. A small semiautomatic.
+If you prefer something other than a version of your duty gun, that’s fine — just keep the constraints listed above in mind.
 There are two manufacturers who pretty much dominate the small automatic category and who don’t offer full-size duty guns.
 Although Kel-Tec and Kahr Arms take different approaches, both make reliable and deservedly very popular small semis.
 Both are worthy of serious consideration.

 The Kel-Tec P11 was the original subcompact size 9mm, introduced about a decade ago.
 This little 11-shot, polymer-framed pistol, 5.9-inches long, 4.3-inches high and 1-inch wide soon acquired a large following and has proven reliable.
-New in 2007 from Kel-Tec is the PF-9, a revised P-11.
+In 2007 Kel-Tec introduced the PF-9, a revised P-11.
 Holding eight 9mm rounds in a thinner (0.9-inches) P-11 size package, and including an accessory rail, the PF-9 shows great promise.

 Kahr Arms makes a variety of small and very small pistols in 9mm, .40 and .45 caliber.
 In addition to a choice of calibers, Kahr offers a variety of finishes and a choice of polymer or steel frames.
 Kahr pistols have likewise acquired a large and loyal following, and are widely respected and reliable.

-Off-body carry, (such as in a briefcase, purse or backpack) isn’t recommended.
-It’s too easy to get separated from the firearm, too slow to access, and too easy to forget lose.
+Off-body carry, such as in a briefcase, purse or backpack isn’t recommended.
+It’s too easy to get separated from the firearm, too slow to access, and too easy to forget and/or lose.
 With that, let’s assume you will carry your off-duty gun on your body.
 Here are several tried-and-true methods.

 Carrying a gun off-duty is not an end in itself.
 It is part of a system of self-defense.
 As a part of that system, remember to also carry: